Featurevisor

 Features

 The goal of creating a feature is to be able to evaluate its values in your application with the provided SDKs.
-The evaluated values can be either its:

-• flag: its own on/off status
+• Flag (boolean): its own on/off status

-• variables: a set of key/value pairs
+• Variables: a set of key/value pairs (if any)

 Create a Feature